lauslim12/provisions/README.md

 ## Update

-Updating the packages can be done by typing the following commands:
+Updating the packages can be done by typing these commands (inside `provisions` of course):

 ```bash
 # for homebrew